How Email Can Drive Donations for Your Nonprofit

 Designing for Mobile

-Ensure that your emails are optimized for mobile devices, which account for a significant portion of email opens.
-Use a single-column layout, keep text concise, and use large, easy-to-read fonts.
-Test your emails on multiple devices and email clients to ensure a consistent experience for all subscribers.
+Make sure your emails are designed for mobile devices, which receive the majority of email opens.
+Stick to one column, keep text low-key, and use big legible fonts.
+Experiment with your emails across multiple devices and email clients so that they feel the same for all subscribers.

 Implementing Clear CTAs